SECU Habitat Challenge

 “Normally, a Habitat affiliate offers a family a zero-percent-interest mortgage and waits 25 to 30 years to recover its asset,” says Greg Kirkpatrick, Habitat NC’s executive director and president.
 “With the SECU Foundation partnership the affiliate will recover the full mortgage value at closing up to $150,000, and can then put those funds to work building another house for a family.”

 Through this challenge, Habitat will build in the 75 counties that they are already serve, as well as in the 25 counties that lie outside the service area of any one affiliate.
 The three year 100-home challenge is expected to be completed in 2018 and homes have already been finished in some counties.
-As part of the SECU Challenge, Asheville Area Habitat for Humanity will build a home in neighboring McDowell County in the spring of 2017, one in our own service area of Buncombe County in the fall of 2017, and another in nearby Madison County in 2018.
+As part of the SECU Challenge, Asheville Area Habitat for Humanity built a home in neighboring McDowell County and one in our own service area of Buncombe County in 2017, and is currently building a home in nearby Madison County.

 Since 1983, Habitat has produced 7,600 new homes in North Carolina, rehabbed 500 and provided critically needed repairs on another 1,825.
 All told, Habitat has served more than 9,900 Tar Heel families.

-Asheville Area Habitat for Humanity, the first affiliate in the state of NC, has built nearly 300 new houses and repaired another 170 since its 1983 inception.
+Asheville Area Habitat for Humanity, the first affiliate in the state of NC, has built more than 300 new houses and repaired another 200+ since its 1983 inception.
 With a limited housing stock and housing costs that far outpace local wages, the need for affordable housing is at an all-time high in Asheville and Buncombe County.